mattermost/docs/source/configure/configuration-settings.rst

 System Admins can set the default availability of Collapsed Reply Threads for their workspace by going to **System Console > Site Configuration > Posts**, then setting **Collapsed Reply Threads** to one of the following options:

 **Always On**: Enables Collapsed Reply Threads functionality on the server and for all users.
 Users can't disable this functionality.
-Mattermost Cloud workspaces have Collapsed Reply Threads set to ``always_on``.
+This is the recommended configuration for optimal user experience and to ensure consistency in how users read and respond to threaded conversations.
+Mattermost Cloud workspaces have Collapsed Reply Threads set to ``always_on`` by default.

 **Default On**: Enables Collapsed Reply Threads functionality on the server and for all users.
 Users can choose to `disable Collapsed Reply Threads <https://docs.mattermost.com/channels/channels-settings.html#collapsed-reply-threads>`__ for their Mattermost account in **Settings > Display > Collapsed Reply Threads**.